IBM Cloud Docs

 Defect fix: French Canadian voice now handles numeric times properly

-Defect fix: The French Canadian voices now pronounce times like 19:41 correctly.
+Defect fix: The French and Canadian voices now pronounce times like 19:41 correctly.
 Previously, the voices were omitting elements of the time in the synthesized audio.

 Defect fix: Japanese voice no longer inserts unexpected audio